dalong0514/readnotes/20240101复制书籍/2024034Structured-Analytic-Techniques-for-Intelligence-Analysis/2024034Structured-Analytic-Techniques-for-Intelligence-Analysis0701.md

+Randolph H. Pherson, Richards J. Heuer.(2020).2024034Structured-Analytic-Techniques-for-Intelligence-Analysis3Ed.CQ Press => 0301 Choosing the Right Technique

 ## 0701.
 Diagnostic Techniques

 A nalysis conducted by the intelligence, law enforcement, and business communities will never achieve the accuracy and predictability of a true science because the information with which analysts must work is typically incomplete, ambiguous, and potentially deceptive.
 The analytic process can, however, benefit from the lessons of science and adapt some of the elements of scientific reasoning.

 The scientific process involves observing, categorizing, formulating hypotheses, and then testing those hypotheses.
 Generating and testing hypotheses is a core function of structured analysis.
 A possible explanation of the past or a judgment about the future is a hypothesis that needs to be tested by collecting and presenting evidence.
 This chapter focuses on several key techniques that support the Diagnostic Reasoning process, including challenging key assumptions about what the information reveals, developing Chronologies and Timelines, generating alternative hypotheses, and testing the validity of hypotheses and the quality of argumentation.
-Practice in using three of the techniques—Key Assumptions Check, Multiple Hypothesis Generation, and Analysis of Competing Hypotheses—will help analysts become proficient in the first three of the Five Habits of the Master Thinker (see chapter 3 ): challenging assumptions, generating alternative explanations, and identifying inconsistent evidence.
+Practice in using three of the techniques—Key Assumptions Check, Multiple Hypothesis Generation, and Analysis of Competing Hypotheses—will help analysts become proficient in the first three of the Five Habits of the Master Thinker (see chapter 3): challenging assumptions, generating alternative explanations, and identifying inconsistent evidence.

 The generation and testing of hypotheses is a skill, and its subtleties do not come naturally.
 It is a form of reasoning that people can learn to use for dealing with high-stakes situations.
 What does come naturally is drawing on our existing body of knowledge and experience (mental model) to make an intuitive judgment.
 1 In most circumstances in our daily lives, this is an efficient approach that works most of the time.
 For intelligence analysis, however, it is not adequate, because intelligence issues are generally so complex, and the risk and cost of error are too great.
 Also, the situations are often novel, so the intuitive judgment shaped by past knowledge and experience may well be wrong.